How to Use the Command 'cbatticon' (with Examples)

 cbatticon

-Example output: The battery icon will appear in the system tray indicating the current battery status.
+A battery icon appears in the system tray indicating the current battery status.
+The icon changes visually as the battery level changes.

 Code: